AFTER THE END OF WORLD WAR I, three girls were born. Their names were Flo, Grace and Bee—they were my grandmothers.

 And then came me.

 Hi!
 I’m Alexa.
 Most days I successfully juggle my love for cooking, photography, gardening, wifing (is that a word?) and mommying—other days it’s a recipe for disaster.
 A passion for helping and healing inspired my former site, Lexie’s Kitchen, and carries over here to Flo and Grace.
-My day job is as a freelance graphic designer serving brands that do people and the planet good.
-It means the world to me that you are here reading my ramblings and desiring to pursue all that is good in this world.
+It means the world to me that you are here reading my ramblings and seeking out all that is good in this world.